DataDog/hiring-engineers/answers.md

 ---

-**Using Monitors > Manage Downtime > New Monitor.
-Here I was able to programatically set the downtime for the team members to respect their off hours and weekends.**
+**Navigating to Monitors > Manage Downtime > New Monitor.
+Here I was able to programmatically set the downtime for the team members to respect their off-hours and weekends.**

 - <img src="https://datadog-examples.s3.us-east-2.amazonaws.com/3.4+VisualizingData+-+Alert+Settings.png" width="600">